 For a renovation, home insurance must be obtained before the start of work.
 The existing construction must be covered by home insurance, and upon receipt of the work, the client must notify their home insurance company of the changes made to their property so the contract can be updated.

 Certain damages related to improper use will not be covered by structural damage insurance but may be covered by home insurance.
 For example a bathtub which overflows because someone forgot to turn off the faucet.

 In conclusion, if you are embarking on building work, do not hesitate to ask your architect firm for help in ensuring adequate home insurance.

-All companies must be insured in the construction trades.
-You have to ask them for their insurance because even if everything goes well during the construction site and it is a trustworthy person, you do not know what the future holds!
+All contractors in the construction trades must have insurance.
+You have to ask to see their policies because even if everything goes well during construction and the contractor is trustworthy, you do not know what the future holds!

 It is also important to specify that insurance is not a guarantee of quality.
 Indeed, some companies have insurance and do not have the skills to carry out the work, and conversely, others have the skills but do not necessarily have up-to-date insurance.

 As with all stages of construction, the Architect-Builder firm METHODS STUDIO offers you comprehensive support regarding insurance throughout your project.
 We can handle all the administrative management of our subcontractors to save you time and make things easier for you. (https://www.methods-studio.fr/construction-et-renovation-de-maison-a-paris/)